hallambaker/Mathematical-Mesh/Web/Guide/password.md

 ````
+>password add ftp.example.com alice1 password
+ERROR - Object reference not set to an instance of an object.
->password
+>password add www.example.com alice@example.com newpassword
-ERROR - The command  is not known.
+ERROR - Object reference not set to an instance of an object.
 ````

 ## Synchronizing passwords to an application.